TrnsltLife/your-journey/README.md

 7. Choose your characters by clicking on the top half; change their names by clicking on the bottom half, typing, and pressing enter.
 8. Change the difficulty level by clicking on the "Normal" button.
 9. Click the "Begin Journey" button to start playing!

+#### Installation Instructions - Android
+Download the .apk to your Android device directly from the web, or transfer it over a USB connection from your computer.
+It may prompt you to install it immediately, or you may need to install it using your device's version of a Files app.

+You may need to enable a setting to allow the installation of the .apk.
+A typical setting name (search for it in your Settings app) is "Install unknown apps".

+When you install, it may also tell you that the app is old, unsupported, potentially dangerous, etc. On my Pixel 9, it says, "Unsafe app blocked".
+You then typically have to click a little text link like "More details" before it will give you the option to install it with "Install anyway".

+You may be prompted to allow it to access files.
+It will say something like "Allow Your Journey to access photos, videos, music, and audio on this device?"
+You need to allow this or Your Journey won't work.
+It will be reading and writing to a folder on your "internal storage" location at /Documents/Your Journey.

+On my Pixel 9, it is possible to give "All files access" in Settings > Apps > Special App Access > All files access > Your Journey > Allow.
+However, I did not need to do this for it to work.
+Some devices may require you to give extra permission to access the /Documents folder.
+You'll have to see what works for you.

+The first time you run the Your Journey app, it should create a directory in /Documents/Your Journey.
+This is where you will want to add scenarios or campaigns that you download (.jime or .zip files).
+Your save games will also be saved in this directory.

 ## The Scenario Editor
 The editor is available in [a separate repository](https://github.com/TrnsltLife/JiMEditor).